 As an alternative to having new water mains and service connections laid by us, a developer can arrange for the work to be done by a self lay provider (SLP).
 The SLP simply needs to be accredited under the Lloyd’s Register Water Industry Registration Scheme (WIRS).
-The work also needs to meet the requirements of the Self-Laying of Water Mains and Services – A Code of Practice for England and Wales which is sometimes simply referred to as the Code of Practice.
+The work also needs to meet the requirements of the Self-Laying of Water Mains and Services.

-- If you require a point of connection enquiry please complete our assessment form (PDF).
+- If you require a point of connection enquiry please complete our online assessment form.

-- Once point of connection response is received please complete a mains application form (PDF).
+- Once point of connection response is received please complete our online mains application form.